Neighborhood Guides

 How far is Carolina Beach from Wilmington?

-Carolina Beach is about 20 minutes south of downtown Wilmington via US-421.
-It sits on Pleasure Island, connected to the mainland by the Snow’s Cut Bridge.
-Wilmington International Airport is roughly 25 minutes away.
+About 20 minutes south of downtown Wilmington via US-421.
+The island connects to the mainland by the Snow’s Cut Bridge, and Wilmington International Airport is roughly 25 minutes away.
+That balance — a true island setting within easy reach of a city — is a big part of why owners here live full-time rather than just visiting.

 Are short-term vacation rentals allowed on Carolina Beach?

 Yes.
-Carolina Beach is one of the more rental-friendly beach towns in the Wilmington area.
-Many property owners successfully operate vacation rentals, especially near the boardwalk and oceanfront.
+Carolina Beach is one of the more rental-friendly beach towns in the Wilmington area, and plenty of owners run successful vacation rentals, particularly near the boardwalk and along the oceanfront.
+As with any rental, we always advise confirming current town regulations before you build your numbers around projected income.

 What is the Carolina Beach Boardwalk like?